 Can be read as: "My focus is on Friday, not my work."

 Elevator pitches take time and practice.
-Be patient, and understand that the tenth time you give your elevator pitch will be much better than the first time.
+Be patient and understand that the 10th time you give your elevator pitch will be much better than the first time.

 Find the Right Veteran Job